Flag of the Commonwealth of Nations

 Two 2013-versions exist, a standard 3:5 version and a 1:2 version – every British Overseas Territory has a 1:2 ratio flag.

-Bonus Fact: Commonwealth Day is not fixed on the calendar like Christmas for example.
+Bonus fact: Commonwealth Day is not a fixed date in the calendar.
 It takes place on the second Monday of March each year.

 This ‘flag’, created by a French leaning Canadian, clearly mirrors the despised EU flag and in no way shows any historic link to Britain.
 Why was this approved without any element of The Union Flag, the Crown or red, white and blue?
 Obviously styled to look like an EU flag from a distance with even the same ‘ring of Stars’ type format.
 Disgusting, and further evidence of the sinister plot by the autocratic EU to usurp everything British!